DerYeger/yeger/packages/key-hierarchy/README.md

 This library provides a declarative API for defining key hierarchies.
 Key hierarchies can contain both static and dynamic segments, with dynamic segments being defined through `dynamic` and its generic parameter.

-This approach and API ensure type safety and collision-free key management.
+This approach and API ensure type-safety and collision-free key management.
 With this centralized declaration of keys, no key collisions can occur, and all keys are guaranteed to be unique.
 As such, it is ideal for managing [TanStack Query](https://tanstack.com/query/latest) `queryKey`s in large applications with multiple developers.